 Now, we need to configure postgres to log all to syslog:

-3. Set the parameter log_min_duration_statement to 0 (to log all), this can be further tuned to log only the expensive queries.
+(to log all), this can be further tuned to log only the expensive queries. - Set the

 This configuration is all that pgFouine needs from the postgreSQL log system, now, we need to use this configuration file in the postgreSQL instance, To allow us to change the configuration file, we need to get the docker-entrypoint.sh from the repo, and change it to copy the configuration file in every startup: